webhubworks/craft-ohdear/README.md

 This plugin requires **Craft CMS 4.0.0** or later and **PHP 8.0** or later.

+You'll also have to provide an Oh Dear API key.
+You can create an Oh Dear account using our affiliate link: [Oh Dear](https://ohdear.app/?via=webhub) 🙏

 ## Installation

 To install the plugin, follow these instructions.